quicwg/ops-drafts/draft-ietf-quic-manageability.md

 to the attacker address and thus allow an observer to break the connection.

 In addition, change of IP address or port is also an input signal to other internal mechanisms in QUIC.
-E.g. when a path change is detected, path-dependent variables like congestion control parameters will be reset protecting the new path from overload.
+When a path change is detected, path-dependent variables like congestion control parameters will be reset protecting the new path from overload.